 - Parasites are organisms that feed off and live on a host, animal or human.

-- Parasites are both external (fleas, ringworm, ticks) and internal (roundworm, tapeworm, hookworm) and can be passed on to humans as well.
+- Parasites are both external (earmites, fleas, ringworm, ticks) and internal (roundworm, tapeworm, hookworm) and can be passed on to humans as well.

 - Parasites and disease can be found in soil, which is easily passed on during puppy’s exploratory mouthing stage of development.

-- Puppies and dogs are most vulnerable to parasites during times of transition and new environments as they are in the process of reestablishing an equilibrium and building up their tolerance accordingly.
+- Puppies are most vulnerable to parasites during times of transition, as stress can cause parasites to become active.
+Transitions are a time when puppies immune systems are in the process of reestablishing an equilibrium and building up their tolerance accordingly.